Skip to content

 Tool proficiency ensures staff can use the verification software, workflow systems and dashboards effectively.
 An underused tool delivers no benefit.

 Training should not be a one-off event.
-The JMLSG Guidance recommends at least annual training, with targeted updates when regulations or procedures change.
+AUSTRAC recommends ongoing AML/CTF training for all employees involved in providing designated services, with targeted updates when regulations or procedures change.
 New joiners should complete training before handling regulated documents.

 Step 5: Monitor, Measure and Improve